 When the ride first opened a voice saying "don't look down" was played at the top of the drop.
 Sadly in 2004, this sound effect was removed due to sound restrictions on the park.
 The words "Don't look down" have now been painted on the floor of the guest observation area where the ride enters the ground.
 The words are clearly visible to riders when the train is hanging over the edge of the drop.

 One of Alton Towers latest additions is Galactica.
-The former Air roller coaster has been fitted with virtual reality headsets to add a whole new dimension to the ride experience.
-Riders are blasted through an advanced space travel portal to another dimension.
-The ride combines the experience of a flying roller coaster with cutting-edge Virtual Reality.
-Now you can become a space tourist through this unique combination of physically flying coupled with the breathtakingly emotional journey of travelling through space.
+The former Air roller coaster was briefly fitted with virtual reality headsets to add a whole new dimension to the ride experience where Riders were blasted through an advanced space travel portal to another dimension.
+The ride combined the experience of a flying roller coaster with cutting-edge Virtual Reality.
+Now the virtual reality element has been removed.

 Featuring 14 inversions, including one hidden underground The Smiler holds the world record for most inversions on a roller coaster.
 In order to help build excitement guests queue underneath the ride with the roller coaster trains racing around above them.

 One of the main features of the ride is the large spider-like structure that serves as a centre point for the roller coaster.
 Called ‘The Marmaliser,’ it has 5 legs, each with a distinct function to manipulate riders into "smiling".
 The Marmaliser is equipped with a wraparound screen, which displays graphics and videos relating to the theme of the ride.
 The roller coaster intertwines within the structure causing greater interaction with riders to enhance the experience.

 The Smiler has two lift hills, one of which is vertical.
 Sadly The Smiler is most well known for a tragic accident that occurred on 2nd June 2015 when two of the ride's trains collided leaving five riders seriously injured.